Victorian Oil Painting Rough Scottish Collie Dog By John Trivett Nettleship

 Returns

-We offer Free standard mainland delivery To England & Wales only.
-For Scotland and all Highlands & alls Islands and International destinations shipping charges are additional please ask for a quote.
-We Online tracking provided for all UK mainland & International deliveries we ship the with the following parcel couriers for small to medium sized items usually on a next working day delivery service DHL, DPD, Parcelforce, Fedex delivered to your door.
+We offer Free standard delivery to the United Kingdom & alls Islands and International destinations for small and medium sized pieces only, shipping charges are additional for large pieces please ask for a quote.
+We offer full online tracking provided for all United Kingdom & International deliveries we ship the with the following parcel couriers for small to medium sized items usually on a next working day delivery service DHL, DPD, Parcelforce, Fedex delivered to your door.

-For large and extra large & heavy items can be delivered via 1 man van courier to door UK mainland only the driver will need help to unload! if you require 2 persons to help carry this will incur an additional surcharge please ask for a quote.
+For large and extra large & heavy items can be delivered Aardvark Art Services via 1 man van courier to door UK mainland only the driver will need help to unload! if you require 2 persons to help carry this will incur an additional surcharge please ask for a quote.

 For international buyers import duty, sales taxes, customs charges, storage fees are are additional and are the responsibility of the buyer to pay.